enkidevs/curriculum/r/r-core/functions-in-r/function-methods-in-r-ii.md

 # You can load it:
 source("addFunction.R")

-# Then the add() f unction becomes available in your R session:
+# Then the add() function becomes available in your R session:

 result <- add(2, 3)
 print(result)